-There is a plan to develop a further 34 hectares of hops at a site that is under unconditional contract, due to be settled in June 2021.
-In addition, a new picking and processing facility will be constructed on the site currently owned by Waimea West Hops Limited, to increase capacity, reliability and quality of processing.
+There is a plan to develop a further 34 hectares of hops at a site was purchased in June 2021.
+As at June 2022, 9 hectares of the 34 hectares has been planted.
+In addition, a new picking and processing facility is being constructed on the site currently owned by Waimea West Hops Limited, to increase capacity, reliability and quality of processing.
+This is due to be completed before the 2023 harvest.